global-synchronizer-foundation/configs/processes/new-whitelisted-ip.md

 This is a proposed process based on working patterns used for similar PRs (weights, Scan UI access), as no formal process has been documented yet.

-### Process (proposed based on current practice)
+### Process

-#### 1. Prepare your IP request
+#### 1. Prepare the Change and Submit a Pull Request

+Submit a pull request (PR) to the GitHub repository: [global-synchronizer-foundation/configs-private](https://github.com/global-synchronizer-foundation/configs-private)

-When requesting a new whitelisted IP, prepare a PR in the [configs-private repo](https://github.com/global-synchronizer-foundation/configs-private), with the following:
+When preparing the PR, consider the following:
-- In the file corresponding to the network to which you wish to add the IP (DevNet/TestNet/MainNet), update `configs/<network>/allowed-ip-ranges.json`
+  - Make changes in the file `configs/<network>/allowed-ip-ranges.json` where `<network>` is the network you wish to add the IP for (DevNet, TestNet or MainNet)
-- Identify the section to which the IP should be added: svs, validators, vpns or read-only clients
+  - Identify the section where the IP should be added: `svs`, `validators`, `vpns` or `read-only clients`
-- Entries in validators or read-only clients must contain both the name of the validator (or organization requesting the read-only access) as well as the name of the operator running the node on their behalf, or their sponsor SV if they operator their own node
+  - Entries under `validators` or `read-only clients` must contain both the name of the validator (or organization requesting read-only access) and the name of the operator running the node on their behalf.
+If they operate their own node, include the sponsor SV instead.
+Separate the two with " / ".
-- Please make sure the entries are sorted alphabetically (CI will also fail your PR if they are not)
+  - Ensure that all entries and IP addresses are sorted alphabetically.
+The CI will fail your PR if they are not.

-#### 2. Submit the request

-- Submit a pull request (PR) to the GitHub repo: [global-synchronizer-foundation/configs-private](https://github.com/global-synchronizer-foundation/configs-private)
-- If whitelisteing on TestNet or MainNet, The PR description must contain:
+If adding IP for a validator on **TestNet** or **MainNet**, the PR description must contain:
-  - The justification: either a link to an announcement that this validator has been approved by the tokenomics committee, or at the discretion of which operator this is added (out of the list of operators approved by the tokenomics committee to onboard validators at their discretion)
+  - **Justification**: Provide a link to an announcement confirming that the validator has been approved by the tokenomics committee or a statement naming the operator (from the list of operators approved by the tokenomics committee to onboard validators at their discretion) under whose discretion the validator is added.

-  - The name of the sponsor SV, if the validator node is operated by an operator
+You can use the script [new-whitelist.sh](https://github.com/global-synchronizer-foundation/configs-private/blob/main/scripts/new-whitelist.sh), which automates most of the steps above, including PR creation.

-#### 3. Review and merge
+#### 2. Get the PR reviewed and merged

-- A maintainer from a different organization than the submitted should approve and merge the PR (if the submitter is a maintainer themselves, they can merge following an approval from another maintainer from a different organization)
+- A maintainer from a different organization than the submitted should approve and merge the PR.
+If the submitter is a maintainer, they can merge the PR after receiving approval from another maintainer from a different organization.

-#### 4. Notes
+#### 3. Notes

 - SV operators are encouraged to document their current practices during review of this draft.